Jim Robinson (Neighbours): Reception

 In her book Soap Opera, author Dorothy Hobson described Jim as breaking the stereotype of the time because Jim owned a successful business and branded him a "successful role model for a single father running a home."
 In 2013, Rachael Misstear from the Western Mail included Jim's death in her list of the "10 tear-jerking soap opera exits".
 She commented "Sad mainly because it marked the end of an era, Neighbours veteran and patriarch Jim Robinson suffered a fatal heart attack and collapsed in very dramatic fashion on the kitchen floor."
 Janelle was placed at number nineteen on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described him as the Robinson family patriarch and "generally a calm and reasonable figure" within the show.
 He also assessed that Jim "provided an anchor" in the show during the cast arrivals and departures of the show's first decade.
 Beresford called Jim's most memorable moment as his "unintentionally hilarious death scene", and added that Neighbours continued the hilarity of his demise via Jim's reappearance on a Christmas bauble years later.

+Donna Hay from What's on TV included Jim and Zoe in a list of soap opera "odd couples".
+Hay assessed that the affair "was doomed from the outset.
+She was committed to saving the world's wildlife; he thought the best place for an animal was on the barbecue."
+Hay also included Jim and Beverly in a feature focusing on soap "marriages made in hell".
+Hay noted that Jim should have known his marriage "would be short-lived" because Beverly refused to change her name.
+Hay added that Jim wanted "a proper wife", but Beverly was more interested in performing live saving operations.